minorchange/containerize_my_ml/README.md

 # Create a tarball containing the build image

-To create an automatically named tar file call this from the modelrepo, not from the containerize_my_ml folder:
+Either do `make tarball` from the containerize_my_ml folder or call this from the modelrepo:
 ```
 bash containerize_my_ml/create_tarball.sh
 ```

+# Use Tarball

 To use this tarball on any machine call:
 ```